merlinofcha0s/generator-jhipster-flutter/README.md

 This is a [JHipster](https://www.jhipster.tech/) module.

-Get started and more [here](https://blog.herofactory.dev/get-started-with-flutter-jhipster-generator/)
+Get started and (Full not yet) documentation on my blog [here](https://blog.herofactory.dev/get-started-with-flutter-jhipster-generator/)

 # What's inside